Percent of 18-24-year-olds enrolled in college or graduate school.

 Asian young adults are most likely to be enrolled in a college or graduate program (57%) and were the only group where more than half of 18-24-year-olds were enrolled in postsecondary.
-White and black young adults were enrolled at comparable rates (42%), followed by multiracial (39%) young adults.
-Hispanic (31%) and American Indian (27%) young adults had the lowest postsecondary enrollment rates in 2018.
+White young adults were enrolled at the next highest rate (43%).
+Multiracial and black young adults followed, and were enrolled at comparable rates (40% vs. 38%).
+Hispanic (33%) and American Indian (23%) young adults had the lowest postsecondary enrollment rates in 2019.

 The U.S. Census Bureau’s American Community Survey (ACS).
 This annual survey of demographic, economic, and social characteristics has been collected for all households and group quarters populations since 2006.
 The Public Use Microdata Series (PUMS) contains anonymized person-level observations that enable custom tabulations of the data for the state and some counties.
 Data for all counties is available in the 5-Year ACS in Table B14004: Sex by College or Graduate School Enrollment by Type of School by Age for the Population 15 Years and Over.

 Carolina Demography calculated the statewide postsecondary enrollment rate using ACS PUMS data retrieved from IPUMS-USA.
 Individuals were identified as being enrolled in college or graduate school if they reported being enrolled in school and specified one of the following enrollments during the last three months:

 The postsecondary enrollment rate was calculated by dividing the estimated number of adults ages 18-24 enrolled in college or graduate school by the total number of adults 18-24.